damyanbogoev/nodejs-module-init/README.md

 	git clone https://github.com/damyanbogoev/nodejs-module-init.git

+The module dependencies should be installed using:

+	npm install

+**NOTE: You should remove the .git folder and modify the README.md file deployed with the module template.**

+## Must-Have Node Module Packages ##

-This module template requires the following npm packages installed globally:
+This module template requires the following module packages installed globally:

 - grunt-cli;
-- grunt;
 - mocha;

 You could install them using this command:

 	npm install package-name -g

-The module dependencies should be installed using:

-	npm install

-## grunt tasks ##
+## Grunt tasks ##

 **JSHint**